Suryanshrajs/AI-Powered-Learning-Plateform/README.md

-# AI Powered Learning Management System
+# AI Powered Learning Platform

 Welcome to the repository of my innovative web application, designed to address real-life problems by integrating state-of-the-art technologies.
 This project combines **Next.js**, **Express**, **MongoDB**, **Flowbite**, **Firebase**, **TypeScript** and **JavaScript** to create a seamless user experience.
 It also incorporates **Gemini API** for advanced interaction capabilities.